Exchange Server Subscription Edition (vNext): what you need to know

-Exchange Server vNext is the codename for the new Exchange Server version.
-The official name is Exchange Server Subscription Edition (SE).
-After its first announcement back in 2020, Microsoft has finally revealed more information about what to expect from the latest and final version of on-premises Exchange.
+Microsoft Exchange Server Subscription Edition (SE) is coming soon.
+It’s supposed to be the latest and final version of on-premises Exchange.
+After its first announcement back in 2020, when its unofficial codename was simply vNext (the next version), Microsoft has finally revealed some news about it.
 So, if you want to know what’s new, what Exchange Server SE RTM is, when and how to migrate, and more, read on.

 When is Exchange Server Subscription Edition (SE) coming?

-Exchange Server Subscription Edition (SE) will be released in Q3 2025.
-But that’s not all.
+Exchange Server Subscription Edition (SE) will be globally available in July 2025.
+But wait, there’s more.

 What is Exchange Server SE RTM?

-Exchange Server SE RTM is the first release of the vNext Server.
+Exchange Server SE RTM is the first release of the “vNext” Server.
 RTM stands for “Release to Manufacturing”.
 In common English, it’s the first globally available release.
-It’s quite new, since RTM has code parity with Exchange Server 2019 CU15.
-Basically, nothing changes between Exchange Server 2019 and Exchange Server SE.
+RTM will have code parity with Exchange Server 2019 CU15.
+So, basically, nothing changes between Exchange Server 2019 and Exchange Server SE.

-Some of you might point out that it’s quite similar to differences between Exchange Server 2016 and 2019 – there weren’t that many changes when Exchange 2019 was released, either.
+Some of you might point out that it was quite similar in case of differences between Exchange Server 2016 and 2019 – there weren’t that many changes when Exchange 2019 was released, either.
+While technically true, there is one major difference coming – the RTM is the advent of a new era, where Exchange upgrades are as easy as installing a new CU.
+Sounds promising.

 Now, there’s the next release planned for the end of 2025 – Exchange Server SE CU1.
 It will introduce new features in SE.
 And here’s another extremely important difference between RTM and CU1 – RTM doesn’t support coexistence with Exchange 2013.
 Understandable.
 But CU1 doesn’t support coexistence with Exchange 2013, 2016 OR 2019.

-In other words, the plan is to install Exchange Server RTM as it is, decommission all the other Exchange editions in less than half a year, and then install CU1.
+In other words, the official plan is to install Exchange Server RTM as is, decommission all the other Exchange editions in less than half a year, and then install Exchange Server SE CU1.
 Sounds a bit like testing in production, doesn’t it?
 To make things even more interesting, there’s no public beta for SE.
-So, let’s see what we are jumping into and what the new Exchange Server has to offer
+So, let’s see what we are jumping into and what the new Exchange Server has to offer.

 Let’s take a look at all the new things we can expect from the newest Exchange Server.